Chaitalykundu/Web-Development/03-JavaScript/Practice/CWH-PracticeSet/03-Loops/Question.md

 2. Write a program in Q1 using for in loop

 3. Write a program to print "try again" until the user enters the correct number

-## Function

-4. Write a function to find mean of 5 numbers